v4rakh/ts3web/README.md

 ## Configuration
 The main configuration file is the `env` file located in `config/`.
-There's an example file called `env.example` which you **need* to copy to `config/env`.
+There's an example file called `env.example` which you **need** to copy to `config/env`.
 Defaults will assume you're running your TeamSpeak server on `localhost` with default port.
-Docker deployments can host bind this file into the container directly and just maintain the `env` file.
+Docker deployments can and *should* host bind this file into the container directly and just maintain the `env` file.

 ## Deployment
 The application can be deployed in different ways.
 See below for more information.
 For each deployment type a running